-What does it mean to live now in these mad times when paranoia is a daily marker of our sense of belonging to an internationality and a global belongingness?
+What does it mean to live now in these mad times when paranoia is a daily marker of our sense of belonging to an internationality and a global community?
 Our daily uncertainty has a contemporaneity with that of the Regency’s sense of instability after the Peace of Amiens collapsed.
-Those post-1800 years produced an assertive negativity of a possible future that we associate with Romantic irony, and which has resonance with today’s dark comedy spawned from White House antics.
-Both then and now dark despair fluctuated with the assertive optimism that we associate with P. B. Shelley’s idealism, and which for us looks like the promise of a scientific rehabilitation of global pandemics, globate climate change, and the future to come.
-Both sides of this antinomy, irony and idealism, had fissures, cracks caused by uncertainty about a path forward that are analogous to the cracks in a psychotic state, when the organizing labor of the symbolic isn’t apparent.
-In psychosis the Real intrudes into every crack or tear in the ego’s fabricated story of what is actually happening, and of what should happen in the expected patterns of general systematicity.
-This volume posits the idea that today’s world also bears the marks of psychotic fissure, and that these destabilizations caused by an intrusive and traumatic Real parallel to a recognizable degree the psychotic expression intruding on so much of Romantic imaginative experience.
-Therefore, investigating how literary texts express the disjuncture between the symbolic and its foreclosure in an historically psychotic episode.
+Those post-1800 years produced an assertive negativity of a possible future that we associate with Romantic irony and that has resonance with today’s dark comedy spawned from White House antics.
+Both then and now dark despair fluctuated with the assertive optimism that we associate with P. B. Shelley’s idealism and that for us looks like the promise of a scientific rehabilitation of global pandemics, globate climate change, and the future to come.
+Both sides of this antinomy—irony and idealism—had fissures, cracks caused by uncertainty about a path forward that are analogous to the cracks in a psychotic state when the organizing labor of the Symbolic isn’t apparent.
+In psychosis, the Real intrudes into every crack or tear in the ego’s fabricated story of what is actually happening and of what should happen in the expected patterns of general systematicity.
+This volume posits the idea that today’s world also bears the marks of a psychotic fissure and that these destabilizations caused by an intrusive and traumatic Real parallel to a recognizable degree the psychotic expression intruding on so much of Romantic imaginative experience; in doing so, the volume investigates how literary texts express the disjuncture between the Symbolic and its foreclosure in a historically psychotic episode.
 Historical trauma coupled with a mad sovereign produces a sense that interpretability is up for grabs in a world without “facts” and where truth is how one defines it; how must literature deal with this paradox?
 The three essays that follow unpack singular texts—Mary Wollstonecraft’s Letters Written during a Short Residence in Sweden, Norway, and Denmark (1793) and Mary Shelley’s The Last Man (1826), the bodily text of Beau Brummell’s dandyism, and Elizabeth Barrett Browning’s late-Romantic Aurora Leigh (1856)—in terms of the ways they give expression to, respond to, or voice the psychosis that is Romanticism in its least idealist, least ideological, and most fractured condition.
 Julie Carlson’s afterword mediates the essays through a larger consideration of neurocosmopolitanism and its bodily, biological, and linguistic functions of signification, agency, boundary permeability, and cultural sedimentations and disruptions.